bakame-php/stackwatch/README.md

 # Aide for Profiling

-A straighforward profiler to quickly profile your code in PHP.
+A minimalist profiler for PHP.
+The profiler is embeddable, multi-metric, and framework-agnostic It fills the gap between a basic timer and full-blown profilers like [Xdebug](https://xdebug.org/) or [Blackfire](https://www.blackfire.io/).

 ## Installation